Why: Photographing Landscapes in Black and White – Part 1

 For example, on a color photo, a focus of red will contrast greatly with a green background.
 But once transformed into black and white, red and green will appear in similar gray levels.

 A simple rule to know if a color photo would be beautiful in black and white is to have contrast.
 Indeed, in a black and white photo, there is no color.
 One of the ways to guide the eye to go to the centers of interest of the image is to have large differences between dark tones and light tones, hence, the contrast.

 Photographing an image in black and white implies choosing simple subjects, clear negative spaces, and soft compositions.
 You must take care not to add disturbing elements.
 You must be straight to the point to present your message immediately.

 Seeing in black and white means choosing the right lighting for the best possible contrasts.
 Do not forget that the differences between the bright and dark areas will help the eye move towards the photo’s centers of interest.

 To see black and white in nature is to look for shadows to accentuate contrasts.

 Once on the field facing the landscape to be photographed, you must analyze each photographic element to see if it will be well suited to black and white.
 For example, the bark of trees must be gnarled and marked.
 Clouds must be present in the sky to create the right balance the mass of the ground.

 Once you have defined your photographic elements, you will be able to compose and frame.

 Color Filters Are Your Precious Allies

-Before developing the various points to respect to create a photo of landscapes in black and white, I recommend you learn how to use color filters in shooting and development.
+Before developing various points of respect in your black and white landscape, I recommend you learn how to use color filters in shooting and development.